-'Iron Mike' was a moniker made famous two decades ago by former world heavyweight boxing champion Mike Tyson, known for his strength and ferocious nature in the ring.
+'Iron Mike' was a moniker made famous two decades ago by former world heavyweight boxing champion Mike Tyson, known for his strength and ferociousness in the ring.

-While Mike Williamson didn't slug people in the jaw, he was awarded the same title by Newcastle United supporters for the courage and selflessness he displayed commandeering the backline at St. James' Park for five Premier League seasons.
+While Mike Williamson didn't slug people in the jaw, Newcastle United supporters awarded him the same title for the courage and selflessness he displayed at St. James' Park for five Premier League seasons.

 Now 36, Williamson faces a completely new challenge in his footballing career as player-manager of National League North side Gateshead F.C.